What Is UCaaS? Understanding Unified Communications as a Service

 Here are the top UCaaS features and their functions:

 VoIP services are the core components of most UCaaS solutions.
 Unlike traditional telephone lines, cloud-based telephony allows companies to run their phone system via the internet without the need for specialized equipment for phone lines.
-UCaaS providers also support a wide range of VoIP features, such as visual voicemail, lower international call rates, intelligent call routing, and advanced call analytics.
+UCaaS phone systems also support a wide range of VoIP features, such as visual voicemail, lower international call rates, intelligent call routing, and advanced call analytics.

 Video conferencing capabilities enable team members to meet face-to-face without the need to be in the same physical space.
 In a virtual meeting, participants are able to launch presentations, share files, and annotate shared content from any device.
 To improve the video meeting experience, many UCaaS providers support background noise reduction and live captions for increased accessibility.